Single Best Tweak

 - A quiet leaf shutter that lets you sync flash at most any speed.

 - Ability to transfer photos to your pocket computer or up to the “cloud” wirelessly.
+Not something I’d use regularly, unless in a remote place on assignment with no computer.

 - Giganto 40 megapixel sensor that enables the useful existence of a digital teleconverter so we have 35mm default “seeing” field of view (full frame), 50mm “looking” view (hold your arm out straight and open your hand and that’s roughly the 50mm “normal” HCB view), and 70mm “examining” portrait view.
 You can also get adaptors to get the 28mm “perceiving” view, and maybe 21mm “sensing” view.